p-stojkovski/learning-notes/courses/Getting Started: Solution Architecture.md

 - SOA and Microservices use services as they builing blocks, SOA tends to have bigger multifunctional blocks, where mictoservices breaks down in small units of deployment.

 ![image](https://github.com/p-stojkovski/learning-notes/assets/3589356/03e019ad-81e3-4a21-8612-88127204f111)

+### Why Choose Microservices?
+- Improve atonomy of the teams.
+Allowing each separate team so develop and deploy spefic part of functionality.
+- Reduce time to market.
+Smaller pieces of functionality are easy to be understood. tested and deployed.
+Allows to deliver features faster, adapt to change.
+- Increase robustness.
+Think deeply how to intergate services together.
+- Embrace new technologies.
+You can switch, change individual service technology, without affecting the other services.

+Why not?
+- When not having clear domain.
+- Builing startup.
+- Don't have a good reason.